Mercedes-Benz C-Class (W202): C 43 AMG

+C 55 AMG

+From 1998 a conversion option was available to outfit the C 43 AMG with a 5.4-litre M113 V8 engine producing 255 kW at 5500 rpm and 510 Nm at 4300 rpm.
+This would precede the series produced C 55 AMG which was introduced in 2005, based on the W203 platform and used a version of the same 5.4 litre M113 engine.

 US-spec models

 W202s in North America included the C220 (later replaced by the C230), C280 (both I6 and V6) and the AMG variants.
 It was launched in the U.S. in November 1993, and unlike models in Europe, featured a third brake light, no specific trim levels, and side markers integrated into the front-turn signals.
 The U.S. models also did not have the hazard triangle, which is regularly located in the trunk in case of a road emergency.

-The AMG variants also did not ride as low (about an inch higher) as the Euro spec models.
+The AMG variants rode about an inch higher than Euro spec models.
 The top speed was also electronically limited for non AMG variants to 130 mi/h in the US due to tire speed restrictions.
 The C43 AMG was able to go 155 mph in the U.S. just like the Euro spec models.

 Station Wagon Model

-Mercedes-Benz introduced a C-Class station wagon model in 1996, internally designated T-Model (T for tourenwagen – touring car).
+Mercedes-Benz introduced a C-Class station wagon model in 1996 (type S202), internally designated T-Model (T for tourenwagen – touring car).
 It shared the same trim levels as the sedan, with the exception of the AMG versions.
 The W202 T-model was not made available to the North American market, although the W203 version was.